Superannuation

 |

-of risk and potential return.
-These types can be split into 2 categories
+Know the Asset ClassesDifferent types of investments carry different levels of risk and potential return.
+These types can be split into 2 categories – growth assets and defensive assets |

 |